WebAssembly/spec/spectec/test-prose/TEST.md

 execution_of_label
 1. Pop all values val* from the stack.
-2. Assert: Due to validation, the label L is now on the top of the stack.
+2. Assert: Due to validation, a label is now on the top of the stack.
 3. Pop the label from the stack.
 4. Push val* to the stack.